Inzane 17

 Michvalk

 I can't recall ever seeing anything like what you are describing.
 Maybe an aftermarket part, like part of a cruise control, or something like that.
-Maybe someone knows something different, but, a picture of the switch would help maybe some cooldude
+Maybe someone knows something different, but, a picture of the switch would help maybe some :cooldude:

 Oldnick

 I can't recall ever seeing anything like what you are describing.
 Maybe an aftermarket part, like part of a cruise control, or something like that.
-Maybe someone knows something different, but, a picture of the switch would help maybe some cooldude
+Maybe someone knows something different, but, a picture of the switch would help maybe some :cooldude:

 Thanks for the reply and sorry.

 I took the tank off and found where the hose goes.
 But as with all this stuff it is JUST long enouygh and a pain to fit.
-So smarty here decides to remove the carby end and worry about it later, except when I went around to the LHS to put it back it has disappeared into the guts of the engine.
-Angry I am getting good at taking off the tank.
+So smarty here decides to remove the carby end and worry about it later, except when I went around to the LHS to put it back it has disappeared into the guts of the engine. >:( I am getting good at taking off the tank.

 Nick